Stewartia pseudocamellia, False camellia: planting, pruning, care

 How to propagate?

-Allow 1 year for complete rooting.
+Allow 1 year before complete rooting.

-- In May–June, take shoots 10 cm long
+- In May–June, take 10 cm long shoots

-- Remove all leaves from lower part of cutting
+- Remove all leaves from lower part

-- During summer, pot cuttings into buckets
+- During summer, repot cuttings into buckets

-- Overwinter them in frost-free conditions until following spring
+- Overwinter frost-free until following spring

-- Plant in open ground the following spring
+- Plant in ground next spring

-Pairing Stewartia with other plants in the garden
+Pairing Stewartia in the garden

 Useful resources